ReneOlsthoorn/Ground/README.md

 </p>

 ### Installing FASM 1.73:
 Ground uses FASM to assemble the generated code.
-Download Fasm at https://flatassembler.net/fasmw17332.zip.
+Download FASM at https://flatassembler.net/fasmw17332.zip.
 Set the INCLUDE environment variable to `<installation directory>\INCLUDE`.
 Add the `<installation directory>` to the System variables Path variable.